ladybug-tools/spider/gbxml-viewer/r13/gv-rep-reports/README.md

 ### Mission

+* View all project textual metadata embedded in gbXML files
 * Create text reports of all data of interest embedded in gbXML files
 * Toggle the visibility of individual and groups of elements
 * Zoom the view to display selected elements or groups of elements